List of Top Gun video games: Top Gun (Konami game)

 The Konami version of Top Gun was released for Nintendo Entertainment System (NES) in November 1987 in the United States.
 It is an adaptation of an earlier arcade game by Konami titled Vs. Top Gun, released for the Nintendo VS. System.
 Two million copies of the NES version were sold.

 Piloting an F-14 Tomcat fighter, the player, as the film's protagonist Maverick, has to complete four missions.
 Given a choice of missiles, and starting with a training mission, the player is sent after an enemy aircraft carrier, an enemy base, and finally an enemy Space Shuttle.
 The game has two endings.
 If the player loses but achieves a minimum score of 50,000 points, a still shot is shown of the player being presented the Top Gun plaque that was awarded to Iceman in the film.
 If the player completes all four missions and successfully lands on the aircraft carrier, a scene is shown of the F-14 taxiing on the carrier and the player waving to the LSO crew.

 Gameplay takes place from the cockpit's point of view and consists of two main themes: dogfighting and landing the aircraft.
 For the dogfights, the player is allowed to pick between three missile types, each varying in the target locking area they can be fired at.
 Landing of the aircraft can be particularly difficult as it requires the player to control both speed and angle of aircraft.
 The point of view for the final part of the landing sequences is from the side of the aircraft carrier with the F-14 coming in from the right side of the screen.

 The Second Mission

 Top Gun: The Second Mission, released in Japan as Top Gun: Dual Fighters, is the second Top Gun game produced by Konami for NES.
 It was released in Japan on December 15, 1989, in North America in January 1990, and in Europe and Australia on October 24, 1991.

 Danger Zone

-Top Gun: Danger Zone, developed by Distinctive Software and published by Konami, was released for PC (DOS) in 1991.
-The players have a choice of two aircraft: F-14 Tomcat and F-18 Hornet.
+Top Gun: Danger Zone, developed by Distinctive Software and published by Konami, was released for MS-DOS in 1991.
+Players have a choice of two aircraft: F-14 Tomcat and F-18 Hornet.
 The mission choices are intercept, escort, clear airspace, provide air support, and run interference.
 The players can participate in the "Top Gun Challenge Board" in the Officer's Mess and can play against the CPU or another human player in split-screen mode.